-- OCS foundation installation continued in Segment 2 WA5 and is expected to be completed in December. - Potholing of utilities at proposed OCS locations continued in Segment 2 in advance of foundation installation.
-BBII also continued to remove obstructions found during the potholing process, such as loose concrete, asphalt, and other debris. - Test pile results were received and reviewed.
-The results were in accordance with requirements of the specification. - Relocation of signal cables found in conflict with planned OCS foundations continues as conflicts are identified. - Continued progression of the OCS design with BBII.
-65% OCS poles and layout designs were completed for other work areas for Segment 2.
-Design for Segment 4 continues to be refined as contractors resolve potential conflicts with utilities. - Continued design review coordination with local jurisdictions for the OCS design in Segments 2 and 4, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII.
-The project team and BBII continued to work on potential options for the constant warning solution.
-A preferred option will be selected for review with UPRR and the FRA before moving forward with final design. - The feasibility study for the 115 kV interconnections between the future Caltrain substations and PG&E's substations was completed.
-An alternative was selected for each location and the contractor will proceed with design. - Continued coordination efforts with PG&E for infrastructure improvements, TPS interconnects and new service drop locations.
-The PCEP team continues to work with PG&E for the finalization of protection scheme studies. - The PCEP team and BBII continue to work through Site Specific Work Plans (SSWP) for upcoming field work. - BBII continued tree pruning and removal in Segment 2.
+- OCS foundation installation continued in Segment 2 WA5 and in parts of Segment 2 WA4.
+Foundation installation will continue in both work areas in January. - Potholing of utilities at proposed OCS locations continued in Segment 2 in advance of foundation installation.
+BBII also continued to remove obstructions found during the potholing process, such as loose concrete, asphalt, and other debris. - Relocation of signal cables found in conflict with planned OCS foundations continues as conflicts are identified. - Continued progression of the OCS design with BBII in Segments 2 and 4.
+95% Design for Segment 4A and Segment 4A Mainline were submitted for review and comment.. - Continued design review coordination with local jurisdictions for the OCS design in Segments 2 and 4, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII.
+The project team and BBII met with the UPRR and have agreed on a preferred option to move forward with final design.
+The project team will advance design of Scott and Linden crossings in order to bring back to the UPRR and FRA for review. - Received and reviewed BBII's 95% System Ductbank for Segment 2. - Completed Electromagnetic Interference (EMI) analysis of Existing System Cable Study. - Received BBII's 65% Communication Details and Layouts for Segments 1 and 3 for review. - Progress design of 115kV interconnection at the TPS-2 location. - Continued coordination efforts with PG&E for infrastructure improvements, TPS interconnects and new service drop locations.
+The PCEP team continues to work with PG&E for the finalization of protection scheme studies. - The PCEP team and BBII continue to work through Site Specific Work Plans (SSWP) for upcoming field work.

+BBII performed tree pruning and removal in Segment 4.

-- Continue OCS foundation installation in Segment 2 WA5, including preparation work in the South San Francisco Yard during day time shifts.
-This work is expected to be completed in December. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructures such as overhead bridge protections. - Continue potholing and clearing of obstructions at proposed OCS locations.
-Potholing will continue with a focus on Segment 2 for foundation installation. - Continue coordination with UPRR on signal and OCS design.
-Select a preferred option for the constant warning time to move forward with final design - Continue review of BBII work plans for upcoming construction activities. - Coordinate with PG&E on interconnection design and final design for PG&E infrastructure. - Start final design of for the 115 kV interconnections for each of the two substations. - Continue design reviews and coordination with local jurisdictions. - Continue tree pruning and removals.
+- Continue OCS foundation installation in Segment 2 WA4, including preparation work in the South San Francisco Yard during day time shifts. - Perform preparation of Burlingame and Redwood City siding areas for upcoming foundation work. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructures such as overhead bridge protections. - Continue potholing and clearing of obstructions at proposed OCS locations.
+Potholing will continue with a focus on Segment 2 for foundation installation. - Perform concrete demolition at CEMOF for pothole investigations. - Perform cultural investigations in advance of OCS installation. - Continue coordination with UPRR on signal and OCS design.
+Advanced design on Scott and Linden crossings will be brought back to the UPRR for review. - Begin coordination with the FRA on constant warning solution. - Continue review of BBII work plans for upcoming construction activities. - Coordinate with PG&E on interconnection design and final design for PG&E infrastructure. - Continue design reviews and coordination with local jurisdictions. - Continue tree pruning and removals.